SSOFB/StreetArtAberdeen/README.md

 - [ ] Write more content, FAQs, Getting involved
 - [x] Tag view
 - [ ] Feedback form with file/image
-- [ ] Add "not there anymore" field, and logic
+- [ ] Add "not there anymore" field, and display logic

 ## Project links